What is interventional pulmonology?

 Our interventional pulmonologists specialize in performing advanced, minimally invasive interventional procedures in the airways and chest cavity, including advanced bronchoscopic and pleuroscopic techniques.

-Our interventional pulmonologists work closely with your oncologists, pulmonologists, critical care physicians, and other experts in your care team to tailor treatments to your specific needs, help preserve more of your lung function, and reduce side effects.
+Our interventional pulmonologists work closely with your oncologists, pulmonologists, critical care physicians, thoracic surgeons and other experts in your care team to tailor treatments to your specific needs, help preserve more of your lung function, and reduce side effects.

 Individualized treatment approach

 Before you begin treatment, we’ll use state-of-the-art diagnostic tools and procedures, such as the ones below, to accurately locate and stage the disease.
-Since each cancer type requires a different approach, your treatment plan will be based on your unique needs and treatment goals.
+Because each cancer type requires a different approach, your treatment plan will be based on your unique needs and treatment goals.

 - Endobronchial ultrasound: A bronchoscope with an ultrasound probe is used to identify lymph nodes and masses outside of the airways.
 This scope allows for biopsies of these nodes or masses.